Career Timeline of Jack Black: Major Achievements and Milestones

 In 2013, Electric Dynamite Productions produced the TV series Ghost Ghirls for Yahoo!
 Screen and obtained the rights to adapt the UK mockumentary Wizard's Way into a feature film.

-2015: Production credit on The D Train
+2015: Producer credit on The D Train

 In 2015, Jack Black visited Kampala as part of Comic Relief USA's Red Nose Day.

-2017: Production credit on The Polka King
+2017: Producer credit on The Polka King

-2017: Performance of "The Government Totally Sucks"
+2017: Performance of "The Government Totally Sucks" at Trump inauguration

-On the day of Donald Trump's 2017 presidential inauguration, Jack Black and Kyle Gass performed their 2006 protest song "The Government Totally Sucks".
+On the day of Donald Trump's 2017 presidential inauguration, Jack Black and Kyle Gass performed their 2006 protest song "The Government Totally Sucks."

 Loading Video...